-Target Area Planned Percentage of Allocation Actual Percentage of Allocation Narrative Description CITYWIDE 80% 84% Most of the housing and community development programs the City of Raleigh offers are available to low-income residents throughout the city Downtown Neighborhoods 5% 0% No activity with FY22-23 federal funds NRSA 2016 - College Park/ECP 15% 16% 4 infill homes were built and sold in the NRSA to low-to- moderate income buyers.
-The new Fisher St. park was completed.
-1606 Boyer St. was acquired to aid in development of adjacent townhome site
+Target Area Planned Percentage of Actual Percentage of Narrative Description Allocation Allocation Most of the housing and community development CITYWIDE 80% 87% programs the City of Raleigh offers are available to low- income residents throughout the city Downtown 5% 0% No activity with FY22-23 federal funds Neighborhoods 370 076 No activity with F122-25 lederal fullus NDCA 2016 College 4 infill homes were built and sold in the NRSA to low-to- NRSA 2016 - College Park/ECP 15% 13% moderate income buyers.
+The new Fisher St. park was Paik/ECP completed.